Rndraha21/Rndraha21/README.md

   <img height="150" src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif"  />
 </div>

-I'm currently Information Technology student at Universitas Jenderal Achmad Yani Yogyakarta with a focus on software development and cybersecurity.
+Currently I am an Information Technology student at Universitas Jenderal Achmad Yani Yogyakarta with a focus on software development and cybersecurity.
 Possesses an understanding of various programming languages, frameworks, and cybersecurity principles.
 Actively seeking opportunities to develop skills and knowledge in this field.

 ## 🌐 Socials: